Skip to content

 2. Must have a current appointment as a member of the University Faculty, either (1) as a Tenured member, or (2) as a Career-line member with a current faculty appointment and employment contract with at least .75 FTE that will continue throughout the three-year term of office.

-4. Must have demonstrated prior participation in University-level governance or service.
+4. Must have demonstrated prior participation in university-level governance or service.

-5. Must have demonstrated prior involvement in University instructional or educational activities.
+5. Must have demonstrated prior involvement in university instructional or educational activities.

-2. Faculty Representative to the Board of Trustees.
+2. Faculty Representative to the Board of Trustees

-4. Parliamentarian
+4. Senate Parliamentarian

-5. Senate Committees.
+4. Senate Committees.

 1. Senate Standing Committees.